Daniel-KM/Omeka-S-module-UpgradeFromOmekaClassic/README.md

 As a compatibility layer, some visual glitches and bugs may subsist, in particular when the theme is heavily customized.

 You may check the themes and change the main layout and each view in order to replace old Omeka Classic functions by Omeka S ones.
 See the [official themes] to discover the new  methods, or check the integrated views in `application/view-admin` and `application/view-shared`.

-If you use a new theme, you don't need this plugin.
-If you just want to keep routes, simply copy the config of the routes from the file `config/module.config.php` to the main config of the site `config/local.config.php`.
+If you use a new theme, you don’t need this plugin.

 Warning